Nonlinear Coupling between Motional Modes in Trapped Ion Quantum Processors: Simulations

 Because the state $\rho(0)$ is a weighted sum over pure states, the time evolution of the system can be computed by evolving each pure state $\ket{\psi_\mathbf{n}(t)}$ according to the Schrödinger equation:

 where $\mathcal{H}(t)$ is the Hamiltonian of the system.

 To compute the expectation value of an operator $O$ at time $t$, we use the weighted sum over the evolved pure states:

 This approach allows us to efficiently simulate the dynamics even when the thermal occupations of the motional modes become relatively large.
-The density matrices are constructed at the end of the pure state evolutions, and the expectation values are computed from the final density matrix.
-Typically, only the lowest mode has a non-zero thermal occupation, which significantly reduces the number of pure state evolutions required.
+Typically, only the lowest frequency mode has a non-zero thermal occupation in our simulations, which significantly reduces the number of pure state evolutions required.
 The number of Fock state simulations is chosen so that the cumulative probability of the neglected states is below a specified threshold, typically $10^{-3}$.
-For each pure state evolution, the Fock basis of the simulation is taken to be the 15 or $2\times (N_Fock+3)$, whichever is larger, where $N_\text{Fock}$ is the current pure state's Fock number in the lowest mode.
+For each pure state evolution, the Fock basis of the simulation is taken to be the 15 or $2\times (N_{Fock}+3)$, whichever is larger, where $N_\text{Fock}$ is the current pure state's Fock number in the lowest mode.

-\paragraph{Mode initialization.} We initialize specific collective modes by adding a weighted superposition of normal--mode eigenvectors to the equilibrium state.
+\paragraph{Molecular Dynamics Mode initialization.} We initialize specific collective modes by adding a weighted superposition of normal--mode eigenvectors to the equilibrium state.

 \emph{rf--trap simulations.} The eigenvector matrix $\mathrm{evs}$ is stacked as $[\,\Delta\mathbf{r}\ (3N);\ \Delta\mathbf{v}\ (3N)\,]$.
 For each selected mode $m$ with real amplitude $a_m$, we compute